alexs2112/University-Notes/2023-Winter/CPSC409/04 - Early Mechanical Devices.md

  - Carry:
 	 - Realized the gear and tooth mechanism used by Shickard was problematic, a carry that propagated for more than several digits would require too much force and could damage the gears
 	 - Put together a complex system of falling weights
+	 - Two gears that would count up.
+At the 9 of each digit, a weight from the next digit would be pushed far enough to increment it by 1
  - Fate of his machines:
 	 - Several machines were produced but sales weren't profitable
 	 - Few survive to today as they were quite delicate